rafaEL0oo/infiniteScroll/README.md

-# infiniteScroll
+# InfiniteScroll
-app getting new post(random images) during the scroll
+App fetching new posts(random images) during the scroll - kind of social media like instagram works.